This article will touch on the most common microgreen diseases (and some not-so-common).

 - Fungal diseases: caused by a variety of fungi, including Alternaria brassicae, Botrytis, Cladosporium, Drechslera, Fusarium, Mycosphaerella, Penicillium, Phoma, and Stemphylium, and of course Pythium and Phytophthora, those that cause damping-off disease.

-- Bacterial diseases: are caused by a variety of bacteria, including Pseudomonas, Erwinia, Xanthomonas, Salmonella enterica, coliforms, and Listeria monocytogenes.
+- Bacterial diseases: are caused by various bacteria, including Pseudomonas, Erwinia, Xanthomonas, Salmonella enterica, coliforms, and Listeria monocytogenes.

 - Viral diseases: the most commonly found indoors is cucumber mosaic virus.

-- Insect pests: caused by a variety of insects, including aphids, fungus gnats, and whiteflies.
+- Insect pests: caused by various insects, including aphids, fungus gnats, and whiteflies.
 These are discussed in this article.

-Generally, to prevent and control these pests and diseases, it is important to:
+Generally, to prevent and control these pests and diseases, it is essential to:

 - Use fresh grow media and certified seed.